equinor/radix-operator/README.md

 ### Build and deploy

 The radix-operator utilizes [Github actions build](https://github.com/features/actions) for automated build and push to container registries (ACR) when a branch is merged to `master` or `release` branch.
-Refer to the [configuration file](https://github.com/equinor/radix-operator/blob/master/.github/workflows/build-push.yml) for more details.
+Refer to the [configuration file](https://github.com/equinor/radix-operator/blob/master/.github/workflows/build-push.yml) for more details